grab/front-end-guide/README.md

 <img alt="CSS Modules Logo" src="https://cdn.rawgit.com/grab/front-end-guide/master/images/css-modules-logo.svg" width="256px" />

+CSS (Cascading Style Sheets) are rules to describe how your HTML elements look.
 Writing good CSS is hard.
-It takes many years of experience and frustration of shooting yourself in the foot before one is able to write maintainable and scalable CSS.
+It usually takes many years of experience and frustration of shooting yourself in the foot before one is able to write maintainable and scalable CSS.
 CSS, having a global namespace, is fundamentally designed for web documents, and not really for web apps that favor a components architecture.
 Hence, experienced front end developers have designed methodologies to guide people on how to write organized CSS for complex projects, such as using [SMACSS](https://smacss.com/), [BEM](http://getbem.com/), [SUIT CSS](http://suitcss.github.io/), etc.

 However, the encapsulation of styles that these methodologies bring about are artificially enforced by conventions and guidelines.
 They break the moment developers do not follow them.

-Fortunately, the front end ecosystem is saturated with tools, and unsurprisingly, tools have been invented to [partially solve some of the problems](https://speakerdeck.com/vjeux/react-css-in-js) with writing CSS at scale.
-"At scale" means that many developers are working on the same project and touching the same stylesheets.
+As you might have realized by now, the front end ecosystem is saturated with tools, and unsurprisingly, tools have been invented to [partially solve some of the problems](https://speakerdeck.com/vjeux/react-css-in-js) with writing CSS at scale.
+"At scale" means that many developers are working on the same large project and touching the same stylesheets.
 There is no community-agreed approach on writing [CSS in JS](https://github.com/MicheleBertoli/css-in-js) at the moment, and we are hoping that one day a winner would emerge, just like Redux did, among all the Flux implementations.
 For now, we are banking on [CSS Modules](https://github.com/css-modules/css-modules).
 CSS modules is an improvement over existing CSS that aims to fix the problem of global namespace in CSS; it enables you to write styles that are local by default and encapsulated to your component.
 This feature is achieved via tooling.
 With CSS modules, large teams can write modular and reusable CSS without fear of conflict or overriding other parts of the app.
-However, at the end of the day, CSS modules are still being compiled into normal globally-namespaced CSS that browsers recognize, and it is still important to learn raw CSS.
+However, at the end of the day, CSS modules are still being compiled into normal globally-namespaced CSS that browsers recognize, and it is still important to learn and understand how raw CSS works.

 If you are a total beginner to CSS, Codecademy's [HTML & CSS course](https://www.codecademy.com/learn/learn-html-css) will be a good introduction to you.
 Next, read up on the [Sass preprocessor](http://sass-lang.com/), an extension of the CSS language which adds syntactic improvements and encourages style reusability.
 Study the CSS methodologies mentioned above, and lastly, CSS modules.